 We think the snorkelling is better from Port Douglas than Cairns, if that’s a decision you’re trying to make.

 Batt Reef, as a point of interest, was where Steve Irwin was tragically killed by a sting ray in September 2006.
 Batt Reef is off Port Douglas.
-You can see Low Isles on the map above too.
+You can see the Low Isles on the map above too.

-What Other Tours and Activities are Suitable For Families in and Near Port Douglas?
+What Other Tours and Activities Are Suitable For Families in and Near Port Douglas?

 We have a full guide to Port Douglas with kids if you click through.
 Of course, families can enjoy the beach, take a trip to Mossman Gorge and visit the lagoon in Cairns.
 There’s the railway or cable car up to Kuranda from just north of Cairns and Cairns Aquarium is very good.